Tangle-Community-Treasury-DAO/discord-wallet-tracker/README.md

 - dotnet SDK 7.0

 ### Working on the project
-1. Open the wallet-tracker.code-workspace file with Visual Studio Code
+1. Open the folder with Visual Studio Code
 2. Install the recommended plugins
 3. Work on it
 4. ???